NSLS-II-BMM/BeamlineManual/docs/before.rst

 on sample processing and any safety measures necessary.

 .. caution:: An approved SAF is required on the first day of beamtime.
-	     Without enough time for approval, you may lose your beamtime.
+	     An experiment cannot begin without an approved SAF.
+If you do not allow adequate time for approval, you may lose your beamtime.

 To submit a SAF: https://pass.bnl.gov